kircherlab/ReMM/Snakemake/Readme.md

-            "file" : name to give to the downloaded file, "files" : if a feature consists of many files that have to be downloaded, than you have to write the names of the files in a list; if only one file will be downloaded, write "all", "type": type of the file  before it is converted into VCF by AttibutedDB (see Section X), "method": methods for processing the files by AttibutedDB (see Section X) "description": short description of the feature
+            "file" : name to give to the downloaded file, "files" : if a feature consists of many files that have to be downloaded, than you have to write the names of the files in a list; if only one file will be downloaded, write "all", "type": type of the file  before it is converted into VCF by AttibutedDB (see Section X), "method": methods for processing the files by AttibutedDB (see Section X), "description": short description of the feature
         }
 ```
-After you have prepared this, add the name of the feature in the list at the top of the JSON file.
+After you have prepared this, add the name of the feature in the list *feature_set["hg38"]* at the top of the JSON file.
 Next, you have to add a snakemake rule for downloading the fetaure.
 For that, create a new text file *featureName.snakerule* in the folder rules/features and add a rule that uses the new entry in the *config/featuresConfig38.json* for donwloading the feature and naming the file(s).
 You can use one of the existing rules as a scaffold.
-Here, you can preprocess the data if needed or use a separate rule for that (use the same snakerule file for that).
+Here, you can preprocess the data if needed or use a separate snakemake rule for that (use the same snakerule file).
 At the end, you need to output a comma-separated file, that will be used in the next step.

-To remove a feature from computation of ReMM, you need only to remove its name from the top list in *featuresConfig38.json*.
+To remove a feature from computation of ReMM, you need only to remove its name from the top list *feature_set["hg38"]* in *featuresConfig38.json*.
+Features not defined in the list, will be not further processed even if the feature is defined as shown above.

 ### Converting into VCF
 After you have downloaded the raw feature and